 - Start capturing digital images of your artworks—students usually take photos or use a scanner.
 Make sure your images meet the requirements and recommendations for digital images.

 - Important: Shortly before the deadline, go back to the AP Digital Portfolio and check that your 3 portfolio components are marked as complete.
-This is indicated by a black checkmark on your Class Summary Overview page.
+This is indicated by a black checkmark under each portfolio component on your Class Summary Overview page.
 In rare instances of technical errors, your teacher may return a portfolio component to you in the AP Digital Portfolio with recommendations for changes you can make.
-If this happens, you’ll need to resubmit the portfolio component as final by the May 5 deadline for it to be sent for scoring
+If this happens, you’ll need to make any necessary changes and resubmit the portfolio component as final by the May 10 AP Program deadline for it to be sent for scoring.